arbor-sim/arbor/doc/fileformat/nmodl.rst

 for the entire cell. (see :ref:`cppcablecell-revpot` for details).

 ..
 NOTE:
-  This means that a user cannot indicate to use ``Nernst`` to calculate the reversal potential on some regions of the cell, while other regions of the cell have a constant reversal potential.
+  This means that a user cannot indicate to use ``nernst`` to calculate the reversal potential on some regions of the cell, while other regions of the cell have a constant reversal potential.
 It's either applied on the entire cell or not at all.
 This differs from NEURON's policy.